Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Stats and Trends

-- Virginia has played 10 games, with five wins against the spread.

-- Virginia's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Virginia's games this year have hit the over on four of nine set point totals (44.4%).

-- The Cavaliers have 15 giveaways this season, while the Panthers have 15 takeaways .
+- The Cavaliers have 15 turnovers this season, equal to the number of takeaways for the Panthers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.